fhildeb/lukso-node-guide/8-notifications/01-telegram-alerts.md

 6. Choose a full name for your bot.
 7. Choose a user name for your bot.
 The name must end with `bot`
 8. A message will appear with information about your bot.
-9. Highlight and copy the API token, then paste into your text editor.
+9. Highlight and copy the API token, then paste it into your text editor.

 ### 8.1.2 Create a Group

 1. Open the Telegram menu.
-2. Setup a new group.
+2. Set up a new group.
 3. Choose a name for the group.
 4. Add your bot to the group by typing the exact _username_
-5. Select the user when it appears in the list and click `create`.
+5. Select the user when it appears in the list and click `create`
-6. In the newly created group, type and send at least one random text message.
+6. Send at least one random text message to the newly created group.
 7. Copy `https://api.telegram.org/bot<your-bot-api-token>/getUpdates` to a text document.
 8. Replace `<your-bot-api-token>` with your token ID of the bot